vyigity/FluentGenerator/README.md

 # FluentGenerator
-.NET Entity Framework 6.x Fluent Oracle Generator (FG)
+.NET Entity Framework 6.x Fluent Oracle Code Generator (FG)

 A desktop project for generating EF POCO and mapping classes.
 This project requires ProjectBase library and provider configuration to run.